1988 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 In September 1987, Paul Page left NBC Sports and joined ABC.
 As a result, Page left the IMS Radio Network, and vacated his position as Voice of the 500.
 Veteran personality Lou Palmer, who debuted with the network in 1958, was elevated to the chief announcer position for 1988.

 Outside of Page's departure, a few changes were made to the crew for 1988.
-Pancho Carter, who failed to qualify for the race, served as "driver expert."
+Pancho Carter, who failed to qualify for the race, served as "driver expert".
 Bob Lamey debuted on the crew, taking the Turn 2 location on top of the VIP Suites.
 Howdy Bell, who was previously in that spot, moved to the pit area and shared the north pits with Chuck Marlowe.
 Luke Walton covered the starting command during the pre-race, but did not have a role during the race itself.

 After the race, with Palmer now in the booth, Bob Forbes conducted the victory lane winner's interview.
-Sally Larvick (Paul Page's wife), who had worked on the crew from 1982-1987 in only a limited role (conducting interviews with celebrities, etc.), elevated to a full pit reporter starting in 1988.
+Sally Larvick (Paul Page's wife), who had worked on the crew from 1982 to 1987 in only a limited role (conducting interviews with celebrities, etc.), elevated to a full pit reporter starting in 1988.

+This would also be the final 500 for statistician John DeCamp as the position would be eliminated for 1989.
+DeCamp also known as the voice of Purdue University football and basketball would pass away in 2003.